twesigomwedavid/CypGen/README.md

 ```

-## Running CypGen on the provided test dataset(s) - using Singularity
+## Running CypGen on the provided test dataset(s) - using Singularity (optimal for Linux/Unix HPC cluster environments)

 The following steps assume that;
     i.
 CypGen is your current working directory
     ii.
 Nextflow and Singularity are already installed

-Quick note: If you are running this test on a Mac running `Singularity desktop for MacOS`, please comment out the `runOptions` under Singularity in the `nextflow.config` file using the "//" sign.

 ##### For execution on a local machine or single cluster node